DAJ0612/OCL_Source_Code/OCL_Source_Code/README .md

 Finally, the `Execute_Clustering.m` file executes the entire OCL algorithm on the provided dataset.

 # How to run
- - Ensure that the OCL folder has been added to the execution path by right-clicking the folder, selecting `Add to Path`, and then left-clicking `Selected Folders and Subfolders`.
+ - Ensure that the OCL_Source_Code folder has been added to the execution path by right-clicking the folder, selecting `Add to Path`, and then left-clicking `Selected Folders and Subfolders`.
  - Run the `Execute_Clustering.m` file, and the results will be displayed in the command line window.